-Building up team’s culture
+Build up the team’s culture

 Just defining such a simple work culture can significantly contribute to improving the quality of work, teamwork, encouraging members to exchange knowledge with each other, and especially improving the quality of work and common sense among members.

-Setting a clear career path
+Set a clear career path